widilo/widilo-seo-checkliste/README.md

-# seo-checkliste
+# widilo-seo-checkliste

-Built with react
+Built with react.
+Desktop App for Windows an iOS.

 ![Screenshot](widilo-seo-checkliste.gif)